Karabakh carpets: a woven history you can still follow today

 Where to understand them on a trip

-The best entry point is Baku's carpet museum, which lays out the regional schools and lets you compare Karabakh work against its neighbors before you travel east.
 From there, the Karabakh context makes more sense — the same cultural energy that produced the carpets produced the Shusha Fortress and the city's literary life.
+Carpet weaving also sits inside a wider Azerbaijani craft tradition, from metalwork to ceramics; if that thread interests you, our Azerbaijan monuments and heritage guide puts the carpets alongside the country's other cultural landmarks.
 For the wider frame on why the region rewards this kind of attention, read why Karabakh matters as a destination now.

 Which official signals support this